 To consult with one of our orthopaedic doctors specializing in the shoulder at Vail-Summit Orthopaedics, you may request an appointment online or call one of our three locations in Edwards, Frisco, or Vail.

 Why choose Vail-Summit Orthopaedics?

-With years of experience and advanced training devoted to the orthopaedic care of the shoulder, our esteemed shoulder specialists at Vail-Summit Orthopaedics are unparalleled experts in accurately diagnosing and effectively treating shoulder injuries and conditions.
+With years of experience and advanced training devoted to the orthopaedic care of the shoulder, our esteemed specialists at Vail-Summit Orthopaedics are unparalleled experts in accurately diagnosing and effectively treating shoulder injuries and conditions with and without surgery.

-Every day, move each joint through its full range of motion to sustain mobility and freedom from pain.
+Every day, move each shoulder through its full range of motion to help retain mobility.
 Make sure your movements are slow and gentle to avoid injury, and be careful not to overextend.

 Whenever lifting anything heavy, keep your elbow and arm near your torso—or ask someone else to help you or lift the item for you instead.